-As of December 31, 2020, the Company had not commenced any operations.
-All activity for the period from November 6, 2018 (inception) through December 31, 2020 relates to the Company's formation, the Company's initial public offering (the "Initial Public Offering") described below, and since the Initial Public Offering, the search for a potential target including the costs incurred in connection with the Proposed Business Combination.
+As of September 30, 2020, the Company had not commenced any operations.
+All activity for the period from November 6, 2018 (inception) through September 30, 2020 relates to the Company's formation, the Company's initial public offering (the "Initial Public Offering") described below, and since the Initial Public Offering, the search for a potential target.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company generates non-operating income in the form of investment income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
+The Company will generate non-operating income in the form of investment income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.